AND KEEPING CLIENTS

 $12,500 be paid to the client in one lump sum.
 The attorney had entered into a

-contingency fee arrangement with his or her client which called for one-third of
+contingency fee arrangement with his client which called for one-third of

 the gross settlement as the legal fee.
 The Industrial Commission was never